rolandshacks/vs64/README.md

 ## Features

+* Build system for ACME assembler and CC65 compiler toolkit
+* Integrated project setup and configuration
+* Task and build system integration to vscode
 * Syntax highlighting for ACME assembler files
-* Integrated project setup and configuration
-* Custom task and build system integration
-* Integrated MOS 6502 cpu emulation, support for C64 memory model and startup behavior
 * Debugging and launch support for integrated 6502 emulation
 * Debugging and launch support for VICE emulator using the binary monitor protocol
+* Integrated MOS 6502 cpu emulation, support for C64 memory model and startup behavior
 * Extended introspection for 6502 cpu states and C64 custom chips state information and memory contents
 * On-the-fly disassembly of C64 program files

 ## Requirements

-* For assembling source files, you need to install and configure the ACME assembler.
+* You need to install either the ACME assembler or the CC65 compiler toolkit.
 * For debugging using VICE, you need to install and configure the VICE C64 emulator.

 There are no further requirements or dependencies to operate this extension.